aspose-words/Aspose.Words-Documentation/java/getting-started/licensing/_index.md

 ##### Load a License from a Stream Object

-The following code example demonstrates how to initialize a license from a stream using another [SetLicense](https://apireference.aspose.com/words/java/com.aspose.words/license#setLicense(java.io.InputStream)) method:
+The following code example shows how to initialize a license from a stream using another [SetLicense](https://apireference.aspose.com/words/java/com.aspose.words/license#setLicense(java.io.InputStream)) method:

 {{< highlight csharp >}}
 com.aspose.words.License license = new com.aspose.words.License();